-Mind also has some extremely helpful guides that really help you understand mental health issues.
+Mind has some extremely helpful guides that really help you understand mental health issues.
 If you want to support your loved one, I would definitely recommend checking out their website and they also offer downloadable workbooks and information on a whole range of different mental health subjects.

 See the picture below?